A

 drained into the boarded up window.
 I sat down beside it, hugging my legs with

-my arms; momentarily evading the roll.
-Rocking a little.
+my arms, momentarily evading the roll, rocking a little.

-Once when
+Once

-verbal abuse subsided, claimed that he'd just been messing.
+when the verbal abuse subsided, claimed that he’d just been messing.

-go and tumbled onto my side.
+let my legs go and tumbled onto my side.

-My mother has
+My

-haw, and also the resultant grubby marks left on the pane when this slawmed haw
+the aforementioned haw, and also the resultant grubby marks left on the pane

-the machine was visible.
+no glow from the machine was visible.

-They'd done
+They’d

-course that was it!
+Of course that was it!
 Mallo was going to be famous, and rich.
 Rich and famous!

 He'd be able to get rid of his Tric-trac and buy that Scalectrix